locnnil/workshop/docs/contributing.rst

   Verify that coupled code elements, files, and directories are adjacent.
   For instance, store test data close to the corresponding test code.

-- **Group variable declaration and initialization:**
+- **Group variable declaration and initialisation:**
-  Declare and initialize variables together to improve code organization and readability.
+  Declare and initialise variables together to improve code organisation and readability.

 - **Divide large expressions:**
   Break down large expressions